Watch Your Spey Casting Anchor Point

 Understanding The Speycast

 Success in Speycasting is easily achieved as long as each of the 3 basic steps of the cast are fully understood along with the basic logic associated with the lift, swing & power stroke components.
 If you haven't taken quality instruction you'll very likely develop bad habits or miss out on understanding the little pointers that make a huge difference to the delivery ease of the cast.
 There's nothing more elegant & satisfying than being able to perform the Spey cast off either shoulder with ease & grace so it's well worth learning.
-Modern day line systems although easier to cast with (if no Spey casting tuition has been undertaken) are no where close to an elegantly tapered Spey line for casting and actual salmon fishing 'effectiveness' via total fly control at range which only a minority of salmon anglers seem to understand or pay attention to these days.
+Modern day line systems although easier to cast with (if no Spey casting tuition has been undertaken) come nowhere close to an elegantly tapered Spey line for casting and actual salmon fishing 'effectiveness' via total fly control at range which only a minority of salmon anglers understand or pay attention to these days.